es-socrates/getty/README.md

 Odysee is a blockchain-based media platform.
 We host all kinds of media such as images, articles, PDFs, audio files, etc., but we're best known for hosting videos.
 Odysee seeks to recapture the spirit of the early 2000s era internet.
 Rather than favouring corporate content such as late night talk shows, network television, and TV news, Odysee is a place for everyone, including independent creators.

-### If you'd like to learn more about creating and setting up a wallet on Odysee, [visit the documentation](https://help.odysee.tv/category-monetization/).
+### Learn more about creating and setting up a wallet on Odysee, [visit the documentation](https://help.odysee.tv/category-monetization/).

 ## The Ultimate Tool